wikimedia-research/Discovery-WDQS-Adhoc-Usage/Report.md

 ![](Report_files/figure-html/nchar_hist-1.png)

-Gray represents the distribution of the raw query lengths, while the light blue represents the distribution of query lengths after stripping out tabs and excessive spaces ("condensed queries").

 We can see multiple modes in the distribution of query lengths, which suggests that the distribution is a mixture of several distributions.
 The next step is to use a clustering algorithm to separate the distributions out into distinct groups.
 For this task, we chose a model-based clustering algorithm.

 We performed model-based clustering on the log10-transformed character counts of condensed queries that were "definitely not" sample queries we provided.
 (Model-based clustering relies on Gaussian mixture models, so the log10 transformation was employed to correct for the right-skewness and make the data Normal.)